 The S&P Indices Versus Active (SPIVA) Latin America Scorecard compares the performance of actively managed mutual funds in Brazil, Chile, and Mexico to their benchmarks over 1-, 3-, 5-, and 10-year periods.

-- Over the one-year period, most active fund managers outperformed their benchmarks in three of the five categories: 57.65% of Brazil Equity Fund managers, 63.16% of the Brazil Large-Cap Fund managers, and 52.59% of the Brazil Corporate Bond Fund managers beat their benchmarks.
-Active managers from all categories fared poorly relative to their respective benchmarks over the 5- and 10-year periods (see Report 1).
+- Over the one-year period, most active fund managers underperformed their benchmarks in all categories: 83.06% of Brazil Equity Funds, 80.80% of Brazil Large-Cap Funds, and 59.09% of the Brazil Mid-/Small-Cap Funds underperformed their benchmarks.
+In addition, active managers from all categories fared poorly relative to their respective benchmarks over all periods observed, particularly in the mid-/small-cap category, where just 8.70% and 8.33% of managers were able to beat their benchmark over the 5- and 10-year periods, respectively (see Report 1).

 - The majority of active bond fund managers underperformed their benchmarks over all the periods observed.
 Moreover, in this report, we observed the worst survival rate for Brazil Corporate Bond Funds over the 5- and 10-year periods in history, with 25.00% and 29.79% surviving, respectively (see Report 2).

 - The continued 3.83% recovery seen in Chilean equities over the first half of 2021 led to a 9.38% return for the 12-month period ending in June 2021, as measured by the S&P Chile BMI.